natthamonrt/bootcamp_projects/README.md

 **SQL Database**
 ---
 - To analyze data by creating a small database of a restaurant that consists of 1 fact table and 4 dimension tables.
+[Go to replit](https://replit.com/@naththmnratnsur/SQLhomeworkbatch6#main.sql)

 **R Programming**
 ---